 - Other causes analogous to any of the foregoing.

-While this is an option, the process is not easy and maybe highly stressful because at some cases, litigation may be involved.
+While this is an option, the process is not easy and maybe stressful because in some cases, DOLE (or court) intervention may be involved.

 (for readers outside the Philippines, please check your country's labor code)

-If you will opt to stay, but you want to teach your boss a lesson, you better check your company’s code of ethics and discipline and see where the abusive behaviour falls.
+If you will opt to stay, but you want to teach your boss a lesson, you better check your company’s code of ethics to see where the abusive behavior falls.
 Top of mind, here are some of the actions that can give you an upper hand.

 - If scolding is an offshoot of sexual harassment